Software Testing Test Coverage Complete Guide: How to Test More, Save Time, and Achieve Better Testing Results:

 Ummmm……I make sure that I test every functionality, I said.

-So you are saying that once you test all the functionalities, you feel that you have covered maximum of application/product, in terms of testing, the interviewer backfired.
+So you are saying that once you test all the functionalities, you feel that you have covered a maximum of application/product, in terms of testing, the interviewer backfired.

-But other aspects to be taken care are – application responds properly while using other applications simultaneously, application does not crash when user tries to do something unusual, user is provided proper warning/error messages, user is able to understand and use the application easily, help content is available when required.
+But other aspects to be taken care are – application responds properly while using other applications simultaneously, the application does not crash when the user tries to do something unusual, the user is provided proper warning/error messages, the user is able to understand and use the application easily, help content is available when required.

-While testing an airplane, if a tester tells you that he/she has fully tested the internal system of airplane and it’s working fine but only flying capability of airplane was not covered while testing – what would be your reaction?
+While testing an airplane, if a tester tells you that he/she has fully tested the internal system of the airplane and it’s working fine but only flying capability of the airplane was not covered while testing – what would be your reaction?